How to Use Metaphors + Similes in Rap [With Examples]

 What Common Mistakes Kill Your Metaphors and Similes?

-The Fix: Take the same quality and find a more specific comparison.
+The fix: Take the same quality and find a more specific comparison.
 Instead of “cold as ice,” try “cold as a landlord’s eviction notice in December.”
+Same coldness, but the image is specific and tells a mini-story.

-- The Trap: You throw in “like” comparisons whenever you need an extra syllable or cannot think of something better to say.
+The trap: You throw in “like” comparisons whenever you need an extra syllable or cannot think of something better to say.
 “I am real like, you know, like a real one.”
+That is not a simile.
+That is dead air.

-- The Fix: Every simile should be intentional.
+The fix: Every simile should be intentional.
 Before you write one, ask yourself: “Does this comparison add a new image that the listener did not already have?”
+If the answer is no, cut it and write a direct statement instead.

 Ready to drop some bars?